LuizGsa21/p4-conference-central/README.md

 # Conference Central
 Conference Central is a cloud-based API server built on Google Cloud Platform.
+This project is part of [Udacity’s Full Stack Web Developer Nanodegree](https://www.udacity.com/course/nd004).

-The API supports the following functionalities:
+The API supports the following functionality:

 - User authentication
 - Create, read, update conferences and sessions
+- Supports multi-inequality queries for Conferences and Sessions
 - Register/unregister for conferences
 - Add/remove sessions to user's wish list
-- Supports multi inequality queries for Conferences and Sessions
+- Task Queues and Cron Jobs such as:
+    - Email confirmation upon conference creation
+    - Update conference announcements in Memcache. (updates every hour)
+    - Update most recent featured speaker in Memcache. (checked after session creation)

+You can checkout the website demo [here][9].
+Currently, the demo does not support all functionality.
+To access all functionality you must use [API Explorer][8]

+## NDB Entities (Models)
+- Profile:
+    - is an "ancestor" of Conference, for the conference creator
+    - "has" Conferences, when registering to a conference
+    - "has" Sessions, when adding session to user's wish list
+- Conference:
+    - is a sibling of Profile
+    - is an "ancestor" of sessions
+- Session:
+    - is a sibling of Conference

+Conference was chosen to be an ancestor of Session so we can use the conference key to obtain all sessions registered in the conference.
+If we implemented a "has a" relationship, we would first have to query the conference inorder to obtain the session keys.
+Then make an additional query to retrieve the sessions.

+Note:
+- Speaker is currently being represented as a string property in the Session entity.
+- Any properties that represented a date, YYY-MM-DD, or a time, HH:MM, were updated to to use DateProperty and TimeProperty.
+This includes the Conference entity which initially used StringProperty.

+## Task 3: The Query Problem

+Let’s say that you don't like workshops and you don't like sessions after 7 pm.
+How would you handle a query for all non-workshop sessions before 7 pm?
+What is the problem for implementing this query?
+What ways to solve it did you think of?

+To find the solution to the query problem search for `testTask3QueryProblem` in [test/test_conference.py](test/test_conference.py)

 ## Products
 - [App Engine][1]